thedmaj/plaid-solution-guide/README.md

 ```

 This single command will:
+- ✅ **Automatically activate the virtual environment** (no manual activation needed)
-- Start the backend server on port 8000
+- ✅ Start the backend server on port 8000
-- Start the frontend development server on port 3000
+- ✅ Start the frontend development server on port 3000
-- Open your browser automatically
+- ✅ Open your browser automatically
-- Handle graceful shutdown with Ctrl+C
+- ✅ Handle graceful shutdown with Ctrl+C

+**The launch script handles all virtual environment management for you - just run it and go!**

 ## 🎯 Getting Started